 What is Mediation

-Mediation is a process in which an independent, professionally trained mediator helps you work out arrangements in relation to a conflict you are facing.
+Mediation is a process in which an independent, professionally trained mediator helps the parties to improve their communication and in some casses to work out arrangements.

 Family mediation helps you to find solutions for you, your children and your finances in case of a separation and can help to improve communication in general as well.

 Mediation helps the parties to stay in control.